efernandezpascual/picos/doc/manuscript.md

 ## Plant diversity and microclimate

+Across the whole study system, the five most frequent species were *Thymus praecox* subsp. *ligusticus* (83 occurences), *Anthyllis vulneraria* (73), *Koeleria vallesiana* (59), *Minuartia verna* (55) and *Helianthemum canum* (52).

-In the temporal survey (2 visits x 2 plots per site, n = 16) we recorded 42 species in 2009 and 45 in 2019.
-Of the species recorded in 2009, we did not find again in 2019 the following three: *Festuca burnatii*, *Galium pyrenaicum* and *Viola riviniana*.
-Conversely, in 2019 we recorded six species that we had not seen in 2009: *Arenaria purpurascens*, *Gentiana verna*, *Potentilla crantzii*, *Sedum brevifolium* and *Seseli montanum*.
+In the temporal survey (2 visits x 2 plots per site, n = 16) we recorded 42 species in 2009 and 47 in 2019.
+Of the species recorded in 2009, we did not find again in 2019 the following three: *Festuca burnatii*, *Galium pyrenaicum* and *Iberis carnosa*.
+Conversely, in 2019 we recorded eight species that we had not seen in 2009: *Arenaria purpurascens*, *Lotus corniculatus*, *Potentilla crantzii*, *Sedum album*, *Sedum brevifolium*, *Seseli montanum*, *Silene ciliata* and *Solidago virgaurea*.
+Of these species that appeared or disappeared from the temporal survey plots, *Arenaria purpurascens* appeared in 12 10x10 cm cells in 2019, while the rest of the cases amounted to less than 10 cells.
+The five species with the highest decrease in frequency from 2009 to 2019 (ignoring annual species and species that occurred in less than 10 10x10 cm cells in 2009) were *Armeria cantabrica* (85% decrease in frequency, present in 13 cells in 2009), *Poa alpina* (-83%, 18 cells), *Salix breviserrata* (-48%, 25 cells), *Jurinea humilis* (-26%, 23 cells) and *Ranunculus parnassiifolius* subsp. *favargeri* (-18%, 72 cells).
+The five species with the highest increases (again, ignoring annual species and species that occurred in less than 10 10x10 cm cells in 2009) were *Minuartia verna* (+278%, 19 cells), *Helianthemum apenninum* subsp. *urrielense* (+87%, 63 cells), *Arenaria moehringioides* (+85%, 13 cells), *Saxifraga conifera* (+83%, 24 cells) and *Silene acaulis* (+39%, 18 cells).

 Changes in species frequency were/were not correlated with XX and XX….
 (Table 1) (Eduardo).
-In the spatial survey (20 plots per site, n = 80; including one plot placed in rocks with no vascular plants) we recorded 81 species, 37 of which were absent from the temporal survey plots.
-Across the whole study system, the five most frequent species were *Thymus praecox* subsp. *ligusticus* (83 occurences), *Anthyllis vulneraria* (73), *Koeleria vallesiana* (59), *Minuartia verna* (55) and *Helianthemum canum* (52).
+In the spatial survey (20 plots per site, n = 80;
+including one plot placed in rocks with no vascular plants) we recorded 81 species, 37 of which were absent from the temporal survey plots.

 Changes in species composition (**Fig. 4**) were associated to GDD (NMDS axis 1) to represent a main gradient from the warmest to the coldest